Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam Volleyball petitions FIVB to avoid recurrence of incidents

-To avoid another unfortunate situation like the 2025 U21 Women's World Cup, the Vietnamese women's volleyball team will try to find a solution besides filing a complaint with the International Volleyball Federation (FIVB).
+To avoid another unfortunate situation like the one at the 2025 Women's U21 World Cup, the Vietnamese women's volleyball team will try to find a solution besides filing a complaint to the International Volleyball Federation (FIVB).

 Báo Tuổi TrẻBáo Tuổi Trẻ15/08/2025